nanderson815/atlanta-triathlon-club/src/pages/triathlon-coaches/index.md

       Stephanie has a passion for fitness and sharing her experience with others.
 She is dedicated to helping others achieve their goals and making training a fun and social experience!
     name: Stephanie Walker
     image: /img/steph-walker-2.jpeg
-  - about: >-
-      Joseph got his introduction into the sport of triathlon in 2009, the first year the Augusta 70.3 Ironman was held.
-After completing the race he joined the Atlanta Triathlon Club after seeing them at the race.
-Over the next few years he saw his race times improve while training with the group and completed his first Ironman.
-In 2014, he began using a triathlon coach and over the next few years saw his times improve even more and began consistently finishing within the top 10% of his age group at Ironman branded races.
-A few years ago, after a chat with his coach about training and wanting to possibly coach athletes one day, his coach suggested he start writing his own training plans and he'd review and comment if there was anything that was a red flag.
-Using the principals he had learned under his coach and also how his body had responded to various training sessions Joseph was able to achieve 3 top 10 age group finishes at Ironman races along with finishing 17th overall at Ironman Chattanooga in 2022.

-      Joseph has completed 11 Ironman races, qualified and raced in the 70.3 World championship in 2013 and 2017, and qualified and competed in the Boston and New York City marathon.

-      Outside of triathlon, Joseph is married to his wife, Lauren, and they have a daughter, Ellie, that they welcomed to the world in March 2022.

-      Joseph is in the process of obtaining his USAT level 1 certification.
-    name: "Joseph McLeod\t"
-    image: /img/img_5929.jpg
 ---